timhall/Expression.js/readme.md

 # Expression.js

-Advanced expression evaluator in javascript
+Advanced and extensible mathematical expression evaluator in javascript

 ```javascript
 // Simple equation (the following occurs with no evals)